-C. Approval for Appointment Lists - An attorney must be approved by a majority of the Juvenile Board for each appointment list for which the attorney applies.
+C. Approval for Appointment Lists - An attorney must be approved by a majority of the District and County Judges for each appointment list for which the attorney applies.

 D. Removal from Appointment List - The Juvenile Board will monitor attorney performance on a continuing basis to assure the competency of attorneys on the list.
 An attorney may be removed or suspended, as appropriate, from one or more appointment lists by a majority vote of the judges.

 E. Reinstatement to Appointment Lists